canonical/spread/README.md

     - -bar
 ```
 Alternatively, let's reach the same effect by explicitly stating which variants
-to use for the task:
+to use for the task (no `-` or `+` prefix):
 ```
 variants:
     - foo
     - baz
 ```
-Finally, this last case won't make much sense on this scenario, but we can also
+Finally, we can also append another key to current set of variants without
-append another key to current set of variants without replacing it:
+replacing the existing ones:
 ```
 variants:
     - +buz